marceldigital/Umbraco-XML-Sitemap/README.md

 This filter will add all the Umbraco nodes that have a matching document type alias in the list of document type aliases provided in the sitemap configuration.

-To configure this filter, use the following class in the `web.conf` of the website and add the whitelist of document types:
+To configure this filter, use the following class in the `xmlSitemap.config` of the website and add the whitelist of document types:
 ```xml
 <umbracoXmlSitemap>
   <filters>